0

 ▪ it sets out obligations to report information to the Supervisory Body;

-▪ depending on the nature and size of the organisation and the type of business carried out, it sets out sufficient measures to ensure that activities are carried out in compliance with the law, and to quickly detect and eliminate at-risk situations
+▪ depending on the nature and size of the organisation and the type of business carried out, it sets out sufficient measures to ensure that activities are carried out in compliance with the law, and to quickly detect and eliminate at-risk situations.

 The Decree establishes that the model needs to be periodically reviewed and updated, whether in the event of significant breaches to the model’s provisions or when the entity undergoes relevant changes to its organisation or business.